Introduction

 2. Building Trust

 Parents are more likely to engage when schools demonstrate empathy and understanding.
-Non-judgmental conversations help families feel like worth partners rather than being blamed for issues.
+Non-judgemental conversations help families feel like worth partners rather than being blamed for issues.

 3. Consistent Strategies

-When home and school environments regulate—using the same behavioral prompt, reward systems, or learning techniques—students experience support and faster progress.
+When home and school environments regulate—using the same behavioural prompt, reward systems, or learning techniques—students experience support and faster progress.

 Common Early Intervention Strategies